rowemac/CriteriGuide-Front-End/README.md

 ## Description

-The CriteriGuide web application acts as a viewer's guide to track a user's real-world interaction with a must-see selection of the Criterion Film Collection.
+The CriteriGuide Single Page Application (SPA) acts as a viewer's guide to track a user's real-world interaction with a must-see selection of the Criterion Film Collection.
 A user may mark a film as watched and/or favorited as well as add individual viewing notes with an entered time stamp for further study or reference.

 **This repo should be used in conjunction with the backend repo link listed below to fully experience the app's functionality.**